Yellow badge: Medieval and early modern Europe

 However, these ecclesiastic pronouncements required legal sanctions of a temporal authority.
 In 1228, James I of Aragon ordered Jews of Aragon to wear the badge; and in 1265, the Siete Partidas, a legal code enacted in Castile by Alfonso X but not implemented until many years later, included a requirement for Jews to wear distinguishing marks.
 On 19 June 1269, Louis IX of France imposed a fine of ten livres (one livre was equivalent to a pound of silver) on Jews found in public without a badge (rota, rouelle or roue).
 The enforcement of wearing the badge is repeated by local councils, with varying degrees of fines, at Arles 1234 and 1260, Béziers 1246, Albi 1254, Nîmes 1284 and 1365, Avignon 1326 and 1337, Rodez 1336, and Vanves 1368.
 The "rota" looked like a ring of white or yellow.
 The shape and colour of the patch also varied, although the colour was usually white or yellow.
 Married women were often required to wear two bands of blue on their veil or head-scarf.

 In 1274, Edward I of England enacted the Statute of Jewry, which also included a requirement:

 Each Jew, after he is seven years old, shall wear a distinguishing mark on his outer garment, that is to say, in the form of two Tables joined, of yellow felt of the length of 6 in and of the breadth of 3 in.

 In Europe, Jews were required to wear the Judenhut or pileum cornutum, a cone-shaped hat, in most cases yellow.
 In 1267, the Vienna city council ordered Jews to wear this type of hat rather than a badge.
-There is a reference to a dispensation from the badge in Erfurt on 16 October 1294, the earliest reference to the badge in Germany.
+There is a reference from a dispensation to the badge in Erfurt on 16 October 1294, the earliest in Germany.
 There were also attempts to enforce the wearing of full-length robes, which in late 14th-century Rome were supposed to be red.
 In Portugal, a red Star of David was used.

 Enforcement of the rules was variable; in Marseille the magistrates ignored accusations of breaches, and in some places individuals or communities could buy exemption.
 Cathars who were considered "first time offenders" by the Catholic Church and the Inquisition were also forced to wear yellow badges, albeit in the form of crosses, about their person.

 The yellow badge remained the key distinguishing mark of Jewish dress in the Middle Ages.
-From the 16th century, the use of the Judenhut declined, but the badge tended to outlast it, surviving into the 18th century in places.
+From the 16th century, the use of the Judenhut declined, but the badge survived into the 18th century in places.